Bioconductor/bioconductor.org/content/developers/unitTesting-guidelines.md

 <h2 id="duringDeveloment">Using Tests During Development</h2>

 <pre><code>R CMD check <b>MyPackage</b></code></pre> will run all of your tests.
 But when developing a class, or
-debugging a method or function, you will probably want to run just one test at a time, and to do so before the package is complete.
-Assuming you have followed the directory structure and naming conventions recommended above, here is what you would do:
+debugging a method or function, you will probably want to run just one test at a time, and to do so when an earlier version of the package is installed, against which you are making local exploratory changes.
+Assuming you have followed the directory structure and naming conventions recommended above, that your current working directory is inst, here is what you would do:
 <pre><code>library (RUnit)
 library (MyPackage)

+source ('../R/divideBy.R')
-source ('MyPackage/inst/unitTests/myTests.R')
+source ('unitTests/test_divideBy.R')
 test_divideBy ()
  [1] TRUE
 </code></pre>